Nexis-Network/homepage/content/docs/reference/cli-projects.md

 neonctl projects update <id> [options]
 ```

-The `id` is the project ID, which you can obtain by listing your projects or from the **Settings** page in the Exzo Network console.
+The `id` is the project ID, which you can obtain by listing your projects or from the **Settings** page in the Nexis Network console.

 #### Options

-In addition to the Exzo Network CLI [global options](/docs/reference/neon-cli#global-options), the `update` subcommand supports this option:
+In addition to the Nexis Network CLI [global options](/docs/reference/neon-cli#global-options), the `update` subcommand supports this option:

 | Option                                | Description                                                                                               | Type    | Required                               |
 | ------------------------------------- | --------------------------------------------------------------------------------------------------------- | ------- | :-----------------------------------: |